A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: Introduction

 \section{Introduction}

 It has been observed in the context of different algorithmic paradigms that planar graphs enjoy important structural properties that allow more efficient solutions to many of the classic hard algorithmic problems.
 The literature on approximation algorithms contains many examples of optimization problems that are APX-hard on general graphs, but admit polynomial-time approximation schemes (PTASes) when restricted to planar graphs (see, e.g., \cite{DBLP:journals/talg/BorradaileK16,DBLP:conf/stoc/FoxKM15,DBLP:conf/stacs/KleinMZ15,DBLP:conf/soda/EisenstatKM14,DBLP:conf/soda/EisenstatKM12,DBLP:conf/soda/BateniHKM12,DBLP:journals/talg/BorradaileKM09,DBLP:journals/siamcomp/Klein08,DBLP:conf/stoc/BateniDHM16,DBLP:journals/jacm/BateniHM11}).
-Even though the planar versions of most NP-hard problems remain NP-hard, a more fine-grained look reveals that significantly better running times are possible for planar graphs.
-As a typical example, consider the \textsc{3-Coloring} problem: it can be solved in $2^{\Oh(n)}$ time in general graphs and, assuming the Exponential-Time Hypothesis (ETH), this is best possible as there is no $2^{o(n)}$-time algorithm.
+When looking for exact solutions, even though the planar versions of most NP-hard problems remain NP-hard, a more fine-grained look reveals that significantly better running times are possible for planar graphs.
+As a typical example, consider the \textsc{3-Coloring} problem: it can be solved in time $2^{\Oh(n)}$ in general graphs and, assuming the Exponential-Time Hypothesis (ETH), this is best possible as there is no $2^{o(n)}$-time algorithm.
 However, when restricted to planar graphs, \textsc{3-Coloring} can be solved in time $2^{\Oh(\sqrt{n})}$, which is again best possible assuming ETH: the existence of a $2^{o(\sqrt{n})}$-time algorithm would contradict ETH.
+(A detailed discussion on these and similar results can be found in Section~14.2 of~\cite{platypus}.)
 There are many other problems that behave in a similar way and this can be attributed to the combination of two important facts: (1) every planar graph on $n$ vertices has treewidth $\Oh(\sqrt{n})$ and (2) given an $n$-vertex graph of treewidth $t$, most of the natural combinatorial problems can be solved in time $2^{\Oh(t)}\cdot n^{\Oh(1)}$ (or perhaps $2^{\Oh(t\cdot \textup {polylog } t)} \cdot n^{\Oh(1)}$).
-On the lower bound side, to rule out $2^{o(\sqrt{n})}$ time algorithms, it is sufficient to observe that most planar NP-hardness proofs increase the size of the instance at most quadratically (because of the introduction of crossing gadgets).
-For example, there are reductions from $n$-variable $m$-clause \textsc{3SAT} to \textsc{3-Coloring} a planar graph with $\Oh((n+m)^2)$ vertices, and together with ETH, this rules out $2^{o(\sqrt{n})}$ time algorithms for planar \textsc{3-Coloring}.
+On the lower bound side, to rule out $2^{o(\sqrt{n})}$-time algorithms, it is sufficient to observe that most planar NP-hardness proofs increase the size of the instance at most quadratically (because of the introduction of crossing gadgets).
+For example, there is a reduction that given an instance of \textsc{3SAT} with $n$ variables and $m$ clauses produce an instance of \textsc{3-Coloring} that is a planar graph with $\Oh((n+m)^2)$ vertices.
+Together with ETH, such a reduction rules out $2^{o(\sqrt{n})}$-time algorithms for planar \textsc{3-Coloring}.
 Thus the existence of this ``square root phenomenon'' giving $2^{\Oh(\sqrt{n})}$ time complexity is well-understood both from the algorithmic and complexity viewpoints.